tommybobbins/reimagined-disco/README.md

 project_lifecycle = "development"
 ```

-Create the   wibbly-flibble-stuff-morestuff.json from :
+Create the  service account keys which will be used for terraform wibbly-flibble-stuff-morestuff.json using:
 ```
 $ gcloud iam service-accounts keys create wibbly-flibble-stuff-morestuff.json \
     --iam-account=SA_NAME@PROJECT_ID.iam.gserviceaccount.com